 Before we knew it, we could see the shape of Fort Jefferson off in the distance.
 As we approached Garden Key, everyone was out on deck taking pictures of the massive 19th century fort.

 Once we arrived, we spent about half an hour wandering around the protective moat before joining the 11:00 am ranger led tour of Fort Jefferson.

-During the tour we got to visit cells of incarcerated soldiers and see the casemates where canons had once been mounted to fire at approaching enemies.
+During the tour of Fort Jefferson, we got to visit cells of incarcerated soldiers and see the casemates where canons had once been mounted to fire at approaching enemies.
 There are even a few of the original heavy guns on top of the fort’s walls.
 Some of these guns could fire a 432-pound projectile three miles!

 Other points of interest were the Cuban “chug”, a homemade boat used by Cuban migrants, and the hot shot furnace.
 The furnace was used to heat up iron canon balls so they would cause more damage to the wooden warships of the time.